Pourskyy/NewbieVim/README.md

 ## GIT SETUP

 ### Basic Configuration
-> Inside WSL in Ubuntu `CMD`
+> Inside WSL in Ubuntu `CMD`\
 > You may want to use your github `EMAIL`
 > - Go to GitHub → Settings → Emails
-> - Look for something like:
+> - Look for something like: your-github-username@users.noreply.github.com
-> - your-github-username@users.noreply.github.com
 ```bash
 # Set username and email
 git config --global user.name "name"